All Episodes

 Understandably, they want to turn watches over.

-But the funny thing about this, the most expensive one, these bloggers say, yeah, yeah, the rich, those rich guys, and they're written about with venom, by the way.
+But the funny thing about the most expensive one, these bloggers are saying, yeah, yeah, the rich, those rich guys, and they're written about with venom, by the way.

-They're going to go out and they're going to spend 17 grand in their watch and it's no better than yours.
+Those rich guys, they're going to go out and they're going to spend $17,000 on their watch, and it's no better than yours.

 It's no better than yours.

-And this is why there's a guy who writes it reason, which is a libertarian publication that thinks this represents Apple doing more for income inequality than any politician is.
+And this is why there's a guy Writes at Reason, which is a libertarian publication, that thinks this represents Apple doing more for income inequality than any politician is.

 Because the rich guy, his watch isn't any better than yours.